jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 	 >If prompted to login to the portal do so with your Microsoft account.

-1. Right-click over the **newly added server mode** displaying the full path of your new Azure SQL database server (such as traininglab01.database.windows.net) in the SSOE and select **New Query…** after which a new query script window will open in the main content panel of your environment.
+1. Right-click over the **newly added server mode** displaying the full path of your new Azure SQL Database server (such as traininglab01.database.windows.net) in the SSOE and select **New Query…** after which a new query script window will open in the main content panel of your environment.

     ![Selecting the New Query command](Images/vs-select-new-query-01.png)